jwt27/esfm/README.md

 ```

 The key-on bits for each channel are in separate registers, from `0x240` to
 `0x253`.
-The last two channels use two key-on bits each, so that the envelope
+The last two channels use two key-on registers each, so that the
-generators for each pair of operators can be triggered individually.
-It is not
+envelope generators for each pair of operators can be triggered individually.
-known if it is possible to configure the modulation level on the third operator
+It is not known if it is possible to configure the modulation level on the
-as feedback, to produce a true 2-op mode.
+third operator as feedback, to produce a true 2-op mode.

 ### Operator registers